 Sinking the K-wires

 Confirm fracture stability and range of motion, including supination-pronation.
-K-wires may impinge on the radius.
-Final x-rays or image intensifier views should demonstrate satisfactory reduction and hardware position.
+Exclude K-wire impingement of the radial ulnar joint.
+Final x-rays or image intensifier views should demonstrate good reduction and proper hardware position.

 As an alternative, one intramedullary screw or two intramedullary K-wires may be used instead of the two K-wires penetrating the anterior cortex.